pyzahl/Gxsm4/README.md

 A build in Python-Console can simply assist or fully automate complex tasks, including life data sccess and analysis.
 <img align="right" width="256" alt="image" src="https://github.com/user-attachments/assets/70d40470-f3ba-4aa0-b58a-716df219b939" />

 Based on several hardware options it supports a commercially available DSP hardware (this is getting outdated, but is still fully supported by Gxsm3 (https://github.com/pyzahl/Gxsm3) and Gxsm4.
 No further developments are planned for this generation as been replaced by the soon been available RPSPMC.)
 The older "Signal Ranger MK2 and MK3" (see https://www.softdb.com/scanning-probe-microscopy/) are all open source code for all the low level signal processing tasks and instrument controls in a most flexible and adaptable manner.
+USB Support (kernel modules) for Linux for the SR, SR-MK2 and SR-MK3 can be found here: https://github.com/pyzahl/SRanger

 The GXSM Web Site+Discussuion Forums historically remain hosted on SF: http://gxsm.sf.net